alexk95/CurrencyExchanger/README.md

 # CurrencyExchanger
-Es library to get the current exchange rates and calculate currencies
+A small library to get the current exchange rates and calculate currencies.

+The current currencies are loaded from the ECB.